breakid/terminal_sync/README.md

 # terminal_sync

-terminal_sync is a standalone tool for logging Bash and PowerShell commands to [GhostWriter](https://github.com/GhostManager/Ghostwriter) automatically.
+terminal_sync is a standalone tool for logging Bash and PowerShell commands to [Ghostwriter](https://github.com/GhostManager/Ghostwriter) automatically.
 The provided Bash script and PowerShell module register pre-exec and post-exec hooks that capture executed commands and function as clients, sending command information to the terminal_sync server for additional processing and enrichment.
-Any commands that meet the logging criteria (e.g., contain a specific keyword) are sent to GhostWriter.
+Any commands that meet the logging criteria (e.g., contain a specific keyword) are sent to Ghostwriter.

 For more information, including [how to get started](https://breakid.github.io/terminal_sync/setup), please refer to our [documentation](https://breakid.github.io/terminal_sync/)